1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 The transfer service is manually reviewed by an administrator.

 The filed inputs do not validate/sanitize.
-A cross-site scripting attack is possible, although finicky, returning the administrator's cookie within the response headers.
+A cross-site scripting attack is possible, although finicky, returning the administrators cookie within the response headers.

 There seems to be SQL-Injection present in the user database lookup, although I have yet to go any further.
 I am conflating both these things together and I forget what I actually did ut oh well... continuing.